The Equalizer (1985 TV series) season 1: Synopsis

 Episodes depict McCall reviewing his answering machine to decide who to help and who to ignore, followed by a meeting to discuss specifics of the case and how to proceed.
 McCall often enlists the help of current and former "Company" agents and assets to assist him, while also liaising with contacts in the New York Police Department.
 Occasionally, events and individuals from his prior career in espionage return to complicate his new profession.

-The show became a popular cult classic that inspired three feature films from 2014 to 2023 and a 2021 reimagined series.